-SHALL obtain the value of the ’id’ attribute of <entry> elements included in entries of the <subscription-list> element, from the CAB User Preferences Document [CAB XDMS].
+SHALL obtain the value of the ’id’ attribute of <entry> elements included in entries of the <subscription-list> element, from the CAB User Preferences Document [CAB 1.1 XDMS].

-SHALL use the value of the ’id’ attribute of <entry> elements to create PCC subscription request(s) directly to the PCC Application Usage or via Subscription Proxy as described in [OMA XDM Core].
+SHALL use the value of the ’id’ attribute of <entry> elements to create PCC subscription request(s) directly to the PCC Application Usage or via Subscription Proxy as described in [XDM Core].